-Pursuant to the Strategies, each Fund will invest primarily in exchange-traded options contracts that reference either the Reference Index or ETFs that track the Reference Index.
-Defined outcome strategies are designed to participate in market gains and losses within pre-determined ranges over a specified period (i.e. point to point).
+The Funds are each actively managed funds that employ a "defined outcome strategy" that seeks to provide investment returns that match the gains of the S&P 500 Index, up to a maximized return (the "Cap Level"), while guarding against a decline in the S&P 500 Index, before fees and expenses (the "Total Buffer Strategy").
+Pursuant to this strategy, each Fund will invest primarily in exchange-traded options contracts that reference either the S&P 500 Index or ETFs that track the S&P 500 Index.
+Defined outcome strategies are designed to participate in market gains and losses within predetermined ranges over a specified period (i.e. point to point).
 These outcomes are predicated on the assumption that an investment vehicle employing the strategy is held for the designated outcome periods.
-As such, the Exchange is proposing to list a total of up to 72 Funds: up to twelve monthly series for each Reference Index for each of the Buffer Strategy, Power Buffer Strategy and Ultra Buffer Strategy.
+The designated outcome period for the Funds is three years.
+As such, the Exchange is proposing to list up to thirty-six monthly series of the Funds.

-The Exchange submits this proposal in order to allow each Fund to hold listed derivatives, in particular FLexible EXchange Options ("FLEX Options") on the applicable Reference Index, in a manner that does not comply with Rule 14.11(i)(4)(C)(iv)(b).9 Otherwise, the Funds will comply with all other listing requirements of the Generic Listing Standards10 for Managed Fund Shares on an initial and continued listing basis under Rule 14.11(i).
+The Exchange submits this proposal in order to allow each Fund to hold listed derivatives, in particular FLexible EXchange Options ("FLEX Options") on the S&P 500 Index, in a manner that does not comply with Rule 14.11(i)(4)(C)(iv)(b).
+Otherwise, the Funds will comply with all other listing requirements of the Generic Listing Standards for Managed Fund Shares on an initial and continued listing basis under Rule 14.11(i).